 The Bill then passed its Third Reading without division and was sent to the House of Lords.#

 The Bill had its Second Reading on 27 July 2020.

 The House of the Lords amended the Bill on its Report Stage.
 Only one change had Government support: to require the Government to submit a draft Order in Council, implementing the recommendations of the Commission, no later than four months after the reports of the Commissions have all been laid before Parliament unless there are exceptional circumstances.
 The amended Bill passed its Third Reading on 15 October 2020 and was sent back to the Commons.

-Other changes made to the Bill, but which are likely to be overturned when the Bill returns to the Commons, were to hold reviews every ten years instead of eight; to widen the 5% tolerance to 7.5%; a new clause to alter the way Commissioners are appointed to safeguard their independence, and a new clause to require the Secretary of State to lay before Parliament “proposals for improving the completeness of electoral registers for the purposes of boundary reviews”.
+Other changes made to the Bill, but which were opposed by the Government, were to hold reviews every ten years instead of eight; to widen the 5% tolerance to 7.5%; a new clause to alter the way Commissioners are appointed to safeguard their independence, and a new clause to require the Secretary of State to lay before Parliament “proposals for improving the completeness of electoral registers for the purposes of boundary reviews”.

 Background to the Bill

 In March 2020 the Government announced that it would not implement the reduction in the number of seats in the House of Commons to 600.
 This had been due to happen when the recommendations of the most recent boundary review, the 2018 Review, were implemented.
 The Review was conducted by the four independent Boundary Commissions, one for each part of the UK.

 Under the current law, the Boundary Commissions would have been required to start their next review in early 2021, based on the number of registered electors on 1 December 2020.
 They would also have been required by to base their calculations on 600 seats for the House of Commons.
 Reviews are currently required every five years.

 The Commissions must follow the Rules of Redistribution contained in the Parliamentary Constituencies Act 1986, as amended.